- Distinctive looks

 2020 Kia Sportage

 The 2020 Kia Sportage boasts good scores and more safety features for this year.

 A thorough refresh comes with more active safety tech for the 2020 Kia Sportage.
 We rate the Sportage at 8 out of 10.

 The federal government rated both the front- and all-wheel-drive versions five stars overall, though the model earned just four for the front driver’s side and rollover tests.
 The IIHS calls the Sportage a Top Safety Pick.

 Active safety tech is standard across the board.
 The 2020 Sportage comes with lane-departure warnings, rear cross-traffic alerts, automatic emergency braking, and active lane control.
 Blind-spot monitors are optional—and we'd recommend them, since the Sportage's thick rear pillars can obscure the rearward vision.

 The 2020 Kia Sportage delivers on value as usual, though the features you really want do cost a decent amount more.

 The 2020 Kia Sportage keeps packages and trim levels simple and is well-equipped as standard, though the best features are saved for the most expensive models.
-For its good standard infotainment and even better warranty, we give it 6 out of 10.
-(Read more about how we rate cars.)
+For its good standard equipment and infotainment and even better warranty, we give it 9 out of 10, including a point for its strong value.

 The LX model provides the entry to the Sportage lineup with its rearview camera, 17-inch alloy wheels, power features, and an 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility.
 A new S trim is next in the lineup and adds sporty styling and upholstery plus blind-spot monitors, though no more power or handling chops.
 It’s one we’d skip.